 When we have a secure attachment style we have a basic trust in others and we are able to set good boundaries for ourselves.
 We believe our partners are there for us and we do not have a problem being there for them.

 Some of us grew up with shaky attachments to our parents or primary relationships.
 One of these insecure attachment styles is avoidant.
 With an avoidant attachment style, our parents were not consistently there for us physically or emotionally.
 They frightened us or made us feel rejected.
-Because of their behavior, we learned to self-soothe and focus on self-reliance.
+Because of their behavior, we learned to auto-regulate and focus on self-reliance.

 Anxious or ambivalent attachment